wwagner4/doctus-webaudio-tryout/README.md

 [click here to see how it works. http://entelijan.net/webaudio/](http://entelijan.net/webaudio/)

 #### Ideas
-* Designe a sound with a reusable ADSR envelope
 * Implemet some sound filters where the cutoff frequency is controlled by the pitch, an envelope and/or a modulator
 * Make a metallic sound using inharmonic partials
 * Synchronize a new sequence of of notes with another already plying sequence
 * Tryout some modulated delay.
 Do this differently on the left and right output to widen the sound.
 * Make some waveforms using AudioBuffers.
+* Make some FM-Synth

 #### Implemented Ideas
+* Designe a sound with a reusable ADSR envelope.
+'ADSR'
-* Make a reusable noise AudioNode.
-Implemented in 'noise'
+* Make a reusable noise AudioNode. 'noise'
-* Create some kind of 'TremoloNode'.
-Implemented in 'noise'
+* Create some kind of 'TremoloNode'. 'noise'

 #### TODOs
 * Switch to latest version of scalaJS